 - Difficulty communicating values, goals, and personal choices

 The Supportive Care Consult Service and Clinic has served patients from all adult outpatient oncology services, including medicine, surgery, gynecology, and radiation oncology, addressing symptoms or concerns can arising from either the disease process or from its treatment.
-The service started in 2008 and has now seen over 100 patients.

 For additional information please view our Supportive Care brochure (works best in Internet Explorer)